perado42/sa1rb/README.md

    folder underneath where you've checked out this repo).
 2. Repeat this a bunch of times to obtain several HTML files.
-Try artists who produce different kinds of media (Van Gogh does paintings, Gursky does photography, Buonarotti does sculpture, Norman Foster does architecture, etc.)  Try with different browsers (When I tested, I used Firefox, but for the Andreas Gursky example, I used Chromium).
+Try artists who produce different kinds of media (Van Gogh does paintings, Gursky does photography, Buonarotti does sculpture, Olafur Eliasson does installations, Norman Foster does architecture, etc.)  Try with different browsers (When I tested, I used Firefox, but for the Andreas Gursky example, I used Chromium).
 Try with IPs based in different countries.
 (When I tested, I ran out of Germany and got German localization).
 3. For a less adventurous version, instead of doing the above two steps, just revert to the `files/` directory from my repo, i.e.
    `rm -rf files && mv files.richard files`